jclanker/react-bugle/README.md

 The **themed** builds require `styled-components >=5.1` to be installed in your project.
 This gives you a single shared instance of styled-components, which is necessary if you want to access your app's theme values in custom styles via `props.theme`.

-The default builds bundle styled-components, so no extra install is needed — but `props.theme` access in custom styles will not work.
+The default builds bundle their own isolated styled-components instance, so no extra install is needed — but `props.theme` will always be `{}` in custom styles, regardless of any `ThemeProvider` in your app.

 ### Usage